The Next Big Thing: Hot Desk 2023 Edition #1

 Melanie Schuijers is a writer, lyricist, and psychologist working on Boonwurrung country.
 She has penned a song that charted in the top twenty, won an independent music award, written music for film and television, published poetry, and published academically.
 She studied creative writing and litera...
 Read more

 Jamie Tram is a culture writer and screenwriter.
-Their work covers film, videogames, and online subcultures, and can be found in places such as Senses of Cinema and The Big Issue, where they are currently the Small Screens Editor.
-They’ve appeared on ABC’s Art Works program and Triple R’s Prim...
+Their work can be found in ABC Arts, The Saturday Age, and The Big Issue, where they are currently the Small Screens Editor.
+They’ve also appeared on ABC’s Art Works program and Triple R’s Primal Screen podcast to gush about their favourite Hong...
 Read more

 Diem is the Wheeler Centre’s Program Coordinator.
 She has worked at the Emerging Writers’ Festival, Writers Victoria, and the Centre for Youth Literature at the State Library of Victoria.
 She holds a Bachelor of Arts (Honours) in Gender Studies and a Master of Arts and Cultural Management, both ...
 Read more